Saturday, December 29, 2012

 They think they invented the computer and the Internet – well they didn't.

-A British scientist called Donald Davies started the Internet – and with a name like that he was probably Welsh – and the computer was invented by an Englishman called Charles Babbage in the 19th Century, he was the first to conceptualise and fully programme a computer which he never developed but his son completed and simplified a version of the machine's analytical unit and gave it to the Science Museum in South Kensington where I believe it is still there to this day.
+A British computer scientist called John Berners-Lee started the Internet – and with a name like that he was probably Welsh – and the computer was invented by an Englishman called Charles Babbage in the 19th Century, he was the first to conceptualise and fully programme a computer which he never developed but his son completed and simplified a version of the machine's analytical unit and gave it to the Science Museum in South Kensington where I believe it is still there to this day.

 Alan Turing is generally considered to be the father of the modern computer; he was in the news recently as 2012 is his centenary.